michielhbrand/SE2-Fullstack-Submission/docs/frontends.md

   - `requiresAdmin` meta — restricts admin routes to admin users
   - Authenticated users redirected away from login page to their appropriate dashboard
 - Nested routes for admin section (`/admin/users`, `/admin/payment-details`, `/admin/edit-organization`)
+- **Lazy-loaded routes** — all route components except `Login` (and `AppLayout` in the management app) use dynamic imports (`const Dashboard = () => import(...)`)
+  - Each route is a separate JS chunk — the browser downloads only the code needed for the current page
+  - Login page loads eagerly since it is always the first page an unauthenticated user sees

 ## Auto-Generated API Clients (NSwag)